CNTA-commissioned presentations relevant to NT compensation claims

 Summary: In this podcast, ex-Federal Court judge John Mansfield – the judge in the original Timber Creek decision – outlines the legal background and context to determining the compensation payable under the Native Title Act for extinguishment of native title.
 He gives particular attention to what he sees as critical matters on which expert anthropological evidence will be necessary.

-Downloadable from this site are also, a pdf of John Mansfield’s Powerpoint presentation; a copy of Sections 53 and 54 of the Native Title Act which establish fundamental principles for just-terms compensation; the original 2016 Timber Creek decision of Justice Mansfield; and the 2019 High Court’s Timber Creek decision
+Downloadable from this site are also, a pdf of John Mansfield’s PowerPoint presentation; a copy of Sections 53 and 54 of the Native Title Act which establish fundamental principles for just-terms compensation; the original 2016 Timber Creek decision of Justice Mansfield; and the 2019 High Court’s Timber Creek decision

 CNTA compensation Workshop #2 – John Mansfield & David Martin on the roles of anthropologists and lawyers